 It is of paramount importance to look at all the factors to consider when entering into a new lease agreement for industrial property.
-Once the lease contract has been signed, it’s hard to change or re-negotiate.
+Once the lease contract has been signed, it’s difficult to change or re-negotiate.

 The following aspects of a property lease transaction are fundamental:

 - · Exactly what is being rented? ( eg. Factory/ Warehouse, offices, yard areas, etc)

 - · Are there any areas utilised by other users? (e.g. Shared yard areas).

 - · Rentable area of premises.
 (The most commonly used formula is the SAPOA Method of Measuring Floor Areas.)

 - · Exact use of the premises and facilities.

 - · Date of Occupation of the property

 - · Lease start date.